StockSharp/AlgoTrading/Designer/Gallery/Schemas/Ttm_Squeeze/README.md

 - A formula block turns the three bands into the width percentage, which then feeds both a moving average block and a previous-value block, so the diagram compares the width with its own past.
 - A second formula multiplies the average width by the squeeze factor, and two comparisons produce the squeeze and the expansion flags.
 - Each entry is a four-way logical AND of expansion, squeeze, RSI direction and a flat position; both entry blocks take their volume from the same constant.
-- The original strategy also keeps a running minimum of the width, counts three narrow bars, filters the direction with an EMA(20) and pauses fifteen bars after every trade; the diagram replaces the running minimum with the moving average of the width and drops the counter, the EMA and the pause, which no block can express.
+- A moving average of band width supplies the squeeze baseline.
+Direction comes from RSI, and no separate bar-count filter is applied.

 ## Usage